 E.2.6.
-Any material changes to the SCR and MCR over the reporting period and the reasons for such changes
+Any Material Changes to the SCR and MCR over the Reporting Period and the Reasons for such Changes

-The SCR and MCR have fluctuated over the period as a result of changes to the underlying risk, new business commencing, additional capital provided and the execution of the whole account quota share agreement.
+The SCR and MCR have fluctuated over the period as a result of changes to the underlying risk, new business commencing, additional capital provided, the execution of the whole account quota share agreement and variations to the quota share percentage.

-E.3 Use of the duration-based equity risk sub-module in the calculation of the Solvency Capital Requirement
+E.3 Use of the Duration-based Equity Risk Sub-module in the Calculation of the Solvency Capital Requirement